 “I’m the first one to say I hate hospitals,” Fox said.
 “But that experience was just so pleasant, I can’t say enough.”

 Should you go to the Emergency Room, Immediate Care or a Walk-In Clinic?
 Check our guide.

 Quick, convenient, advanced medical care — right here, right now.
-Learn more about our Immediate Care Centers.
+Learn more about our walk-in care locations.

 If you have reached this screen, your current device or browser is unable to access the full Edward-Elmhurst Health Web site.